 When an organization's TLS/SSL certificate expires, members may lose connection and the organization may become inaccessible.
 To alleviate this, administrators can maintain a schedule to request and apply replacement certificates to avoid disruption or loss of connectivity.
 Typically, certificates expire annually or every two years if issued by a public certifying authority, while internal certificates can extend much longer but will eventually need to be rotated with a renewed certificate.
-Proper planning allows not only for the renewal to occur before the expiration date, but also updated within the web servers during a maintenance window to avoid interruption of service.
+Proper planning allows for the renewal not only to occur before the expiration date but also to be updated within the web servers during a maintenance window to avoid interruption of service.

 The authentication method your organization uses may impose additional considerations for administering your ArcGIS Enterprise deployment.
-When connected to Windows Active Directory or LDAP (Lightweight Directory Access Protocol), a user password is in place to establish a connection to the identity store.
+When connected to Windows Active Directory or Lightweight Directory Access Protocol (LDAP), a user password is in place to establish a connection to the identity store.
 If this password expires, the identity store connection can disconnect and prevent users from authenticating.
-This account should be managed as a proactive rotation of the user/password during a maintenance window.
+Manage this account as a proactive rotation of the user and password during a maintenance window.

-Administrators should also be aware of when database user passwords may be expiring, as this can directly affect the availability of the ArcGIS Server services.
-Database user passwords can be updated by importing a new database connection file to the existing registered database connection in either ArcGIS Server Manager, ArcGIS Desktop, or ArcGIS Pro.
-Services that depend on those database connections should be stopped prior to updating the database user's password to avoid the potential for locked accounts due to authentication requests containing the expired password.
+Administrators must also be aware of when database user passwords may be expiring, as this can directly affect the availability of the ArcGIS Server services.
+Database user passwords can be updated by importing a new database connection file to the existing registered database connection in ArcGIS Server Manager, ArcGIS Desktop, or ArcGIS Pro.
+Stop services that depend on those database connections prior to updating the database user's password to avoid the potential for locked accounts due to authentication requests containing the expired password.